 — Monica Silva (@MrsSilvaUMS) October 5, 2017

 Social Justice Writing Project | 3+ Week Unit

 Not only do students need to hear each others stories, they need to be encouraged to share their own stories.
 This unit features stories by Javon Johnson, Adichie, and Oklahoma author Jordan Womack in several modes to engage students.
 After discussing these and other stories, students are encouraged to share their own stories with authentic audiences or create/evaluate social justice solutions through their own essays, video PSAs, presentations or children's books.

-By sharing their own stories and hearing others’ stories, students develop their empathy skills.
+By sharing their own stories and hearing others' stories, students develop their empathy skills.
 The problem?
-Many students don’t know that they have a story or that they are capable of — and should — share it.
-Growing Invisible Voices provides a rationale and blueprint for helping those hidden writers find their voices.
+Many students don't know that they have a story or that they are capable of — and should — share it.
+Explode the Moment Personal Narrative Writing Project provides a rationale and blueprint for helping student writers find their voices.